gecko0307/dagon/README.md

 * Live asset reloading - asset can be autimatically reloaded when the file is modified with external application
 * IQM format support
 * More texture formats support: PNG, JPG, TGA, BMP
-* TTF fonts are now compatible with asset manager.
+* TTF fonts are now compatible with asset manager and VFS.

 Dagon is still under development and doesn't have eye candy features yet.
 It's just a framework that you can use to build your own OpenGL-based graphics pipeline - just define your own Drawables, Behaviours and Scenes.
 In future, some functionality from DGL will be ported to Dagon.